 Topics for the Professional and Leadership Development Series include:

 Leadership and Administration

-Supervised Teaching will occur in general pediatric sites including the hospital-based outpatient PPCC, the community-based HSHC and FPPCC, and the inpatient GIS.
-Teaching in these areas will include supervised clinic precepting and inpatient rounds, general pediatric curriculum development (part of our online primary care curriculum), regular feedback with the residents and medical students, and resident and medical student evaluation.
-In addition to clinical teaching, fellows will have regular opportunities for supervised teaching in more formal arenas, including the Primary Care Series noon conference, the Primary Care Track Roundtables, the four-day Basic Faculty Development Workshop (bi-annual), the two-day Regional Educator Faculty Development workshop (annual), the Resident Advocacy rotation including the Surviving Poverty in Cincinnati curriculum, the Medical Education Research Group, and community education programs (school health programs for teaching staff, parenting classes, and health fairs).
+Supervised Teaching will occur in general pediatric sites and/or the inpatient hospital medicine service.
+Teaching in these areas will include supervised precepting/teaching utilizing an observed structured teaching evaluation (OSTE), curriculum development, feedback and milestone evaluation with residents and medical students.
+In addition to clinical teaching, fellows will have regular opportunities for presenting in more formal arenas, including the Primary Care Series noon conference, the Primary Care Track Roundtables, the four-day Basic Faculty Development Workshop (bi-annual), the two-day Regional Educator Faculty Development workshop (annual), the Resident Advocacy rotation including the Surviving Poverty in Cincinnati curriculum, the Medical Education Scholarship Team, and community education programs (school health programs for teaching staff, parenting classes, and health fairs).
 Supervised teaching activities will account for approximately 20% of fellows’ time in the program.